sjborbajr/PAN-Power/README.md

 ## Acknowledgments

+* PAN python was the base for many of the ideas as well as the API browser and "debug cli on"
 * I did use many google searches and ideas, and tried to acknowledge anything that was a direct copy in the script
 * Inspired by my colleagues including James Castello, Scot Hargan, Jason Coleman
+* Also inspired by classes at ignite and PS Summit